Grace Brown, Accused Of Urinating On Potatoes At Pennsylvania Walmart, Turns Herself In

 “The safety of our customers is a top priority for us.
 This type of obscene conduct is outrageous, and we immediately disposed of the affected products and sanitized the area to ensure its cleanliness and safety for our customers.
 We’re working with the West Mifflin Police Department to find the responsible party and have them prosecuted,” the statement read.

 The topic of food adulteration has been in the headlines recently.
-Back at the beginning of July, a disgusting incident from Texas made the rounds of national and international news, after a woman was caught on video taking the lid off of a carton of Blue Bell Ice Cream, licking the product, and then putting it back, at a Texas store.
+Back at the beginning of July, a disgusting incident from Texas made the rounds of national and international news, after a woman was caught on video taking the lid off of a carton of Blue Bell Ice Cream, licking the product, and then putting it back on the store’s shelf.
 As Oxygen reported at the time, police originally said that the suspect could face up to 20 years in prison on charges of felony food tampering.
 However, the suspect was later revealed to be a 17-year-old juvenile, and she’ll only face much-less-severe juvenile charges.